codecypher/LearnAI/Level-1/ml/performance.md

 ### Sort big in place

-Sorting and searching are arguably the two most frequent and important operations in modern computing.
+Sorting and searching are arguably the two most frequent and important operations in modern computing [7].

-Sorting and searching are so important that Python has two functions for sorting lists: list.sort() and sorted().
+Python has two functions for sorting lists: `list.sort()` and `sorted()`.

 - `sorted()` sorts any iterable while `list.sort()` sorts only lists.

 - `sorted()` creates a sorted copy of the original iterable.

 - The `list.sort()` method sorts the list in place.

 The `list.sort()` method  shuffles the list items around without making a copy.
 If we could load the list into memory, we could surely afford to sort it.
 However, list.sort() ruins the original order.

-In summary, if our list is large then sort it in place with `list.sort()`.
-If our list is moderately sized or needs to preserve the original order, we can call `sorted()` and retrieve a sorted copy.
+If the list is large then sort it in place using `list.sort()`.

+If the list is moderately sized or needs to preserve the original order, we can use `sorted()` to retrieve a sorted copy.

 ### Garbage collector

-Python is a language with implicit memory management.
-The C and C++ languages require that we allocate and deallocate memory ourselves, but Python manages allocation and deallocation itself.
+The C and C++ languages require that we allocate and deallocate memory ourselves, but Python manages allocation and deallocation itself [7].

-When we define a variable through the assignment statement, Python creates the variable and the objects associated with it.

-Each Python object has a reference count, which is the number of variables and other objects that refer to this object.
-When we create an object and do not assign it to a variable, the object has zero references.
+- Each Python object has a reference count which is the number of variables and other objects that refer to this object.

+- When we create an object and do not assign it to a variable, the object has zero references.

-When we redefine a variable, it no longer points to the old object and the reference count decreases.
+-  When we redefine a variable, it no longer points to the old object and the reference count decreases.

 ```py
     'Hello, world!'         # An object without references